ajkroeg/CollateralDamage/README.md

 New "bonus" objectives can be generated, prompting the player to avoid destroying non-target buidings during contracts.
 If successful, the player will recieve a bonus; if failed, the player will recieve a penalty for each building destroyed.
 Bonus objectives are guaranteed for any contracts listed in `WhitelistedContractIDs`, and can optionally be randomly generated according to `CollateralDamageObjectiveChance` (will only be generated on urban maps).

+**IMPORTANT** these bonus objectives will show up in the objectives list during a mission, but they are not "real" objectives in the sense that they will not show immediately as "failed" if you destroy a building.
+Adding new objective logic to handle that would be a ton of work for a teeny payoff.

 ### Collateral Damage

 So, what constitutes collateral damage you say?
 Great question!
 Collateral damage means destruction of any non-objective, non-enemy buildings.